-Of the 9,606 employees, 3,161 are employed in the transmission and distribution facilities directorate, 2,244 are employed in the generating facilities directorate, 1,648 are employed in the customer service directorate, and the remaining employees are employed in the administrative directorates and other areas.
+Of the Authority's 9,966 employees, 3,333 are employed in the transmission and distribution facilities directorate, 2,271 are employed in the generating facilities directorate, 1,679 are employed in the customer service directorate, and the remaining employees are employed in the administrative directorates and other areas

-In order to improve the productivity of its employees, the Authority has instituted various programs to reduce absenteeism, increase safety measures, and minimize the level of drug use among its employees.
+In order to improve the productivity of its employees, the Authority has instituted various programs to reduce absenteeism, increase safety measures, and minimize the level of illegal drug abuse among its employees.
 In addition, the Authority continues to implement programs to provide both technical and supervisory training to its employees.
-The Authority believes that the implementation of these programs helps the Authority provide more reliable service for its clients.
+The Authority believes that the implementation of these programs helps the Authority provide service that is more reliable to its clients.